Get Involved

 AUDITION DATES

-Auditions take place at the Peterborough Theatre Guild in Studio A (Gwen Brown Studio).
+Auditions and callbacks take place at the Peterborough Theatre Guild in Studio A (Gwen Brown Studio).
+Please arrive 10 minutes early and be prepared to stay the whole time.

 CALLBACKS